Siemens-Healthineers/K2s/docs/op-manual/external-dns.md

 ### Physical Network Adapter DNS Configuration

-At the end of `k2s start`, we change the DNS Server of all physical network interfaces to use the `netmasq` DNS service running on the master node.
+At the end of `k2s start`, we change the DNS Server of all physical network interfaces to use the `dnsproxy` DNS service running on the host.
 At the end of `k2s stop` we reset the DNS Configuration of these adapters.

 ## Links